Biden extends US support for the International Space Station until 2030 - ExBulletin

-NASA Administrator Bill Nelson says on Friday, NASA Administrator Bill Nelson, December 31 (Reuters) – The administration of US President Joe Biden is committed to extending the operations of the International Space Station (ISS) until 2030 .
+NASA Administrator Bill Nelson said on Friday, NASA Administrator Bill Nelson has pledged to extend the operations of the International Space Station (ISS) until 2030.

 Nelson said the Biden administration had committed to working with international partners, including Russia, to continue research being conducted in the orbital laboratory over the rest of this decade.
 Russia and the United States have had close cooperation on board the International Space Station for more than two decades.